-The study of biocatalysts on the base of the glucose oxidase
+A study of biocatalysts based on glucose oxidase

-In this work we studied the possibility of glucose oxidase (GOx) covalent immobilization on modified inorganic support.
-The series of GOx-based biocatalysts was synthesized by crosslinking of enzyme on the surface of modified silica and alumina.
-Polyelectrolites layers were used as modifiers for silica and alumina surface.
-These layers promote tight binding of GOx with the support.
-The biocatalyst activity and stability were studied in the oxidation reaction of D-glucose to D-gluconic acid.
-It was found that GOx immobilized on the modified SiO2 using glutardialdehyde as a crosslinking agent was the most active and stable catalytic system showing 85% of gluconic acid yield.
-The study of the synthesized biocatalyst structure using FTIR spectroscopy showed that the enzyme was covalently crosslinked to the surface of inorganic support modified with chitosane and glutardialdehyde.
-In the case of SiO2 the quantity of the immobilized enzyme was higher than in the case of Al2O3.
+During this work, we studied the possibility of glucose oxidase (GOx) covalent immobilization on a modified inorganic support.
+A series of GOx-based biocatalysts was synthesized by crosslinking the enzyme to a surface of modified silica or alumina.
+Polyelectrolyte layers were used as modifiers for the silica and alumina surfaces.
+These layers promote tight binding of the GOx to the support.
+The biocatalyst’s activity and stability were studied using an oxidation reaction of D-glucose to D-gluconic acid.
+It was found that GOx immobilized on the modified SiO2 using glutardialdehyde as a crosslinking agent was the most active and stable catalytic system, showing an 85% yield of gluconic acid.
+A study of the synthesized biocatalyst structure using FTIR spectroscopy showed that the enzyme was covalently crosslinked to the surface of an inorganic support modified with chitosan and glutardialdehyde.
+In the case of SiO2, the quantity of the immobilized enzyme was higher than in the case of Al2O3.

 - This article is part of the themed collection: Bio-resources: feeding a sustainable chemical industry